-As a region, Latin America is seeing an unprecedented number of student recruiters heading its way.
-Increased levels of English proficiency and higher per capita incomes have cemented this region as an attractive market to recruit international students.
+As a region, Central Asia & Eastern Europe are seeing an unprecedented number of student recruiters heading its way.
+An interest in improving language proficiency levels and higher per capita incomes have cemented this region as an attractive market to recruit international students.

 By way of a virtual fair, you're able to engage the digital generation’s 21st-century student, from the largest cities and the smallest towns without leaving the office.
 We expect students registrations from over 1,200 different cities in the region.

 FPP's unique virtual fair platform has been specifically designed to replicate all the features that exhibitors enjoy at our in-person events, but online.

 FPP’s reputation and track-record in reaching high-quality pre-screened students are unmatched.

 As with FPP’s worldwide in-person events, all students registering to attend are heavily screened for their financial capacity and intentions to study abroad.
 Only students matching our pre-defined criteria will be provided with log-in details to attend the EduCanada Virtual Fair.
 This will typically equate to 30% - 35% of registering students being accepted.